conda/conda/docs/source/user-guide/tasks/manage-pkgs.rst

 Installing non-conda packages
 =============================

 If a package is not available from conda or Anaconda.org, you may be able to find and install the package with another package manager like pip.

 NOTE: Both pip and conda are included in Anaconda and Miniconda, so you do not need to install them separately.

 NOTE: Conda environments replace virtualenv, so there is no need to activate a virtualenv before using pip.

+It is possible to have pip installed outside a conda environment or inside a conda environment.

+To gain the benefits of conda integration, be sure to install pip inside the currently active conda environment, and then install packages with that instance of pip.
+The command ``conda list`` shows packages installed this way, with a label showing that they were installed with pip.

+You can install pip in the current conda environment with the command ``conda install pip``, as discussed in :ref:`pip-in-env`.

+If there are instances of pip installed both inside and outside the current conda environment, the instance of pip installed inside the current conda environment is used.

 To install a non-conda package: